Photuris pensylvanica

-Photuris pensylvanica, known by the common names Pennsylvania firefly, lightning bug, dot-dash firefly and (in its larval state) glowworm, is a species of firefly from the United States and Canada.
+Photuris pensylvanica, known by the common names Pennsylvania firefly, lightning bug, dot-dash firefly and (in its larval state) glowworm, is a species of firefly from the United States.
 It is also widely known under the Latin name Photuris pennsylvanica, although the original spelling, with one "n", was common in Latinized names of the time and remains the valid name.

 Description

 P. pensylvanica is a somewhat flattened beetle 11 mm to 15 mm in length.
 Its primary color is black, but it has two bright red eyespots on its thorax, as well as yellow edging on its thorax and wing cases and usually a lengthwise yellow stripe partway down the center of each of the latter.
 The species is carnivorous, feeding mostly on insects but also on other invertebrates, such as land snails and earthworms.
 The terminal segments of its abdomen are white-yellow and glow greenish-yellow when the insect manifests its bioluminescence.
 The females of this species, like those of other members of the genus, lure males of other species by imitating their flash patterns in order to prey on them.